 - The smallest fold-up umbrella I could find

 And believe it or not, all of the above packed perfectly into my excellent Osprey backpack.
 I forgot to mention souvenirs, but I figure if one is traveling for a year, souvenirs aren’t really on the list of must-haves.
 If you must buy something, the rule is it must be tiny and light enough to mail home so you don’t have to carry it.
-So, the last time I checked, after months of traveling, all my stuff still fit into the 15kg category.

 Have fun preparing, and last but not least, keep a sharp wit, a cool head, and a thirst for adventure!